bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 July 28,2007

 After a leisurely morning at the campsite, we hiked up the Cotton Grass Pass trail.
-In a short time, we reached the turnoff for Jones Pass that would take us to Skoki Valley.
+In a short time, we reached the turnoff for Jones Pass which would take us to Skoki Valley.

 Much of the trip was in the open under the hot sun, so we welcomed the shade of the trees on Jones Pass, although it didn't last long.
 Soon we were back under the sun as we neared Skoki Lodge.
 The lodge, incidentally, sits almost a hundred metres lower than the Baker Lake campsite.

 We climbed slowly because of the heat.
-We passed a group of young people coming down the trail in the orange scree.
+We passed a group of young people descending the trail in the orange scree.
 They didn't have poles and were constantly falling and cursing, undoubtedly getting bruises and cuts.

 After we reached the ridge right of the summit, it was an easy scramble to the top.
 For a minor peak, it has exceptional views in all directions.
 After a half-hour stay, we returned the same way.